-We are thrilled to share that The Garfield Weston Foundation has confirmed a very generous grant of £150,000 towards the redevelopment of our Deptford studios.
+We are thrilled to share that The Garfield Weston Foundation has confirmed a generous grant of £150,000 towards redevelopment of our Deptford studios.

 The Trustees commented on the importance of affordable spaces for artists, craftspeople and makers to be able to work and develop their careers, especially as London is such an expensive place to live.